ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 </plugin>
 ```

-By default, `downloadSDL` goal will be executed as part of the `generate-sources` [build lifecycle phase](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
+By default, `download-sdl` goal will be executed as part of the `generate-sources` [build lifecycle phase](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

 ### Introspecting Schema